Scalingo/documentation/_posts/getting-started/2017-08-09-setup-git-windows.md

 git config --global user.email johndoe@example.com
 ```

-The `--global` option will config your Git durably.
-If for one project you want to config another user name or email you have to run the same command without `--global`.
+The `--global` option will configure your Git durably.
+If for one project you want to configure another user name or email you have to run the same command without `--global`.

-### Config your Editor
+### Configure your Editor

 For example if you want to change your default text editor to Nodepad++, the command is: